sunderiyer1973-boop/Sunder_iyer_PromptEngineering/Sunder_Iyer_PromptEngineering.md

 Neutral: Reviews (b), (d)

 The few-shot prompt uses labeled examples to demonstrate the expected classification pattern before evaluating the target reviews.

+Comparison Table
+Review #	Zero-Shot Result	Few-Shot Result	Correct Label	Improved?
+Review #	Zero-Shot Result	Few-Shot Result	Correct Label	Improved?
+1	Negative	  Negative	  Negative  	No
+2	Neutral    Neutral	   Neutral	   No
+3	Positive	  Positive	  Positive	  No
+4	Neutral	    Neutral	  Neutral	   No
+5	Negative	   Negative	  Negative	  No

+Analysis

+In this example, the zero-shot and few-shot prompts produced the same classifications because the reviews contained clear sentiment cues.
+Few-shot prompting is most useful when tasks are ambiguous, require a specific output format, or involve domain-specific language.
+By providing examples, the model better understands the desired pattern and can produce more accurate and consistent results on challenging inputs.